Jump To Section

-In cases where surgery is not recommended, surgeons assist in managing acute and chronic issues in conjunction with your family veterinarian.
+When surgery is not recommended, CARE surgeons assist in managing acute and chronic issues in conjunction with your family veterinarian.

 If your pet is admitted for hospitalization at CARE, please review our Hospital Admit Guide to help answer questions about your pet’s stay.